-At the visitor base, there is a small amusement park.
+The starting station of the TelefériQo is right in the heart of Quito, just a cab ride away from many hotels and the TelefériQo also offers shuttle buses to and from the visitor base.
+The cost for this amazing experience is $8.50 for adults.
+At the visitor base, there is a small amusement park — Vulqano Park.
 At the summit there are restaurants, coffee bars, and stores.
-Horseback riding is available.
-There are four hiking trails at the top.
-The longest trail leads to Rucu Pichincha Volcano, which is a demanding climb that offers the opportunity to reach 15,354 feet above sea level in a relatively short time and experience the exhilaration of the summit of an active volcano!
+Horseback riding is also available.
+Four hiking trails at the top give nature lovers the opportunity to explore more of the vegetation, geology, and views that the mountaintop offers.
+The longest trail leads to Rucu Pichincha Volcano, which is a demanding climb that reaches 15,354 feet above sea level in a relatively short time.
+Hiking to the summit of Rucu Pichincha is about five hours round trip.
+The valiant climbers who hike to Rucu Pichincha can experience the exhilaration of reaching the summit of an active volcano!